dtalati24/Mean-Reversion-Trading-Algorithm/README.md

-# Mean Reversion Market Neutral Trading Strategy
+# Mean Reversion Market Neutral Trading Algorthim

 ### Description
 My objective was to design, implement and evaluate the performance of a mean reversion market neutral trading strategy for a 1500 stock basket.
 This involved identifying cointegrated stock pairs, generating trading signals, and then backtesting my strategy.